 If there are certain restaurants or dishes you absolutely love (but your healthy living goals don't), there is a way to make room for both.
 Think of it as a conflict resolution for your mind and body.
 Try creating a reward system that enables you to indulge every now and then, like choosing a day of the week to splurge.
-Or take up the Miranda Kerr-approved 80/20 diet that's 80% healthy and 20% treats.
+Or take up the Miranda Kerr-approved 80/20 rule that's 80% healthy and 20% indulgent.

 As we mentioned earlier, a routine will help you stay on track, but it's also important to be flexible.
 A highly restrictive and rigid approach can not only lead to extreme dieting but it also just won't work.
-So if there's a restaurant opening or your favorite comfort food, make an exception.
+So if there's a restaurant opening or your favorite comfort food calling, make an exception.
 This will be far more sustainable thanks to the incentive of a tasty reward.
 Now go ahead and pat yourself on the taste bud with your go-to junk food, but do so sparingly.

 Science shows that being well-rested will allow you to maintain better focus and thus have a productive workday, so you'll have more time to stick to your other health-oriented routines.
 Plus, you'll be less likely to impulsively or emotionally give in to your junk food cravings if you're alert.
 If you've been missing out on sleep lately and aren't sure how to get your sleep schedule back on track, try a new pre-bedtime routine.